robertsabum/IP-Stack-Message-Encapsulation/Layers/Transport/readme.md

 #### HTTPMessage *recieve(TCPSegment *segment)

-This method recieves a TCPSegment from the Network Layer and returns an HTTPMessage.
+This method recieves a TCPSegment from the Network Layer and returns the encapsulated HTTPMessage.

 Example usage:
 ```cpp